muneebalam/scrapenhl2/README.rst

 Change log
 ----------

+11/5/17: Bug fixes and method to add on-ice players to file.
+More refactoring.

 10/28/17: Major refactoring.
 Docs up and running.

 10/21/17: Added basic front end.
 Committed early versions of 2017 logs.